Golden-Stone27/-Human-Activity-Recognition-with-SVM-XGBoost/README.md

 ---

- 1. Library Imports and Data Loading
+## 1. Library Imports and Data Loading
+The required Python libraries are imported and the dataset is loaded from a CSV file.

 ```python
 import pandas as pd